AguaClara/Textbook/Textbook_Creation_Help/example_aguaclara_rst.rst

 In the document, use the following syntax::

-   See :cite:`Strunk1979` for an introduction to stylish blah, blah...
+   See :cite:`ex-Strunk1979` for an introduction to stylish blah, blah...

 And place the directive at the end of the document::

    .. bibliography:: references.bib
+      :keyprefix: ex-

+The "keyprefix" should be related to the type of document.
+For example, when within flocculator_design documents, the keyprefix should be `floc_design-` and all citations should be prefixed with `floc_design`.

 The ``references.bib`` file should contain a BibTex_ bibliography, including an entry for: